War crimes in the Syrian civil war: Attacks on civilians in populated areas

 A 2016 Human Rights Watch (HRW) report stated that pro-Assad forces deliberately carried out indiscriminate attacks against civilian population through aerial bombing.
 Between February 2014 and January 2015, Human Rights Watch reports that "at least 450 major damage sites" in Syria "showed damage consistent with barrel bomb detonations".
 A local Syrian group estimates that in the first year after UN resolution 2139 was passed, aerial barrel bomb attacks killed 6,163 civilians in Syria, including 1,892 children.
 HRW report stated that the Assad government deployed toxic chemicals in numerous barrel bomb attacks between March and May 2015.
 Pro-Assad forces also imposed forced starvation on civilian populations by besieging numerous residential areas.
 According to a UN investigation, in September 2016 the Syrian air force dropped barrel bombs from helicopters on a United Nations humanitarian aid convoy at Urum al-Kubra headed to Aleppo.
 The bombs were followed by rocket fire from jets, and strafing of survivors with machine guns, killing 14 aid workers.
 In a report issued 1 March 2017, the United Nations found the attack was "meticulously planned" and "ruthlessly carried out"—and because it was deliberate, a war crime.

 According to three eminent international lawyers in the 2014 Syrian detainee report Syrian government officials could face war crimes charges in the light of a huge cache of evidence smuggled out of the country showing the "systematic killing" of about 11,000 detainees.
 Most of the victims were young men and many corpses were emaciated, bloodstained and bore signs of torture.
 Some had no eyes; others showed signs of strangulation or electrocution.
 Experts say this evidence is more detailed and on a far larger scale than anything else that had yet emerged from the 34-month crisis.

 According to a report by Amnesty International, published in November 2015, the Syrian government had forcibly disappeared more than 65,000 people since the beginning of the Syrian Civil War.
 According to a report in May 2016 by the Syrian Observatory for Human Rights, at least 60,000 people have been killed through torture or died from dire humanitarian conditions in Syrian government jails since March 2011.

-In 2022 a video was published by The Guardian documenting a massacre in the Tamadon neighborhood of Damascus, where 41 civilians were shot, their bodies burned and buried in a pit.
-The executioner was identified as Amjad Youssuf from Syria's military intelligence Unit 227 and in a series of interview he confirmed the authenticity of the video and admitted to killing the civilians.
+In 2022, The Guardian published a video documenting the 2013 Tadamon massacre, where 41 civilians were shot, their bodies burned and buried in a pit.
+The executioner was identified as Amjad Youssef from Syria's military intelligence Unit 227 and in a series of interviews, he confirmed the authenticity of the video and admitted to killing the civilians.